Eye Protection Keeps Kids in the Game

 and racket sports.
 But any sport that involves something that is fired or thrown is

-considered hazardous to the eyes, according to the American Optometric Association
+a hazard to the eyes, according to the American Optometric Association (AOA).

 To help prevent sports eye injuries, children should use protective athletic eyewear.